Lima – So Much More than just a Big City

 Surfing in Lima

-You can easily rent a surfboard or take some surf lessons at the beach right at Miraflores.
+It is easy to rent a surfboard or take some surf lessons at the beach right at Miraflores.
 The waves are great for beginners and more experienced surfers.

 And last but not least…